enthought/mayavi/docs/source/mayavi/application.rst

       that the name 'mayavi' is Mayavi's script instance -- just like in the embedded Python interpreter.
 Also available through ``--exec``.

+-t
+    Runs the mayavi2 test suite and exits.
+This runs both the TVTK and Mayavi2 unittests.
+Also available as ``--test``.

 -s python-expression
       Execute the python-expression on the last created object.
 For